 Days after Oklahoma joined 15 other states to have the most unregulated gun laws in the nation: some Oklahomans are questioning the wisdom of that decision made by lawmakers.

-An analysis of three Oklahoma laws, regarding guns and deadly force, indicate a conflict could potentially arise in which police officers legally shoot law-abiding gun-owners.
+An analysis of three Oklahoma laws, regarding guns and deadly force, indicates a conflict could potentially arise in which police officers legally shoot law-abiding gun-owners.

 House Bill 2597, the new permit-less carry bill which went into effect at the beginning of November, allows Oklahomans over 21 or 18-year-old service members to open or concealed carry a firearm without a license or training– from handguns to AK-47’s.